ChristianOkokhere/ChristianOkokhere/README.md

 Hello, my name is Christian.
 I am a builder who is deeply interested in understanding the world through technology.
 I enjoy backend infra and find B2C apps fascinating.
 My current day job is a SWE at Microsoft where I work on backend-infra for office.

 The current question I am trying to answer is, will people interface with and value Voice AI agents for personal use cases.
-Currently building [Always Answer](https://always-answer.com/) and [MENTLAI](https://mentl-webpage.vercel.app) - two different takes on this idea (Note I have been grinding the iOS apps, so these webpages are quite out of date will update soon).
+Currently building [Always Answer](https://always-answer.com/) and [MENTLAI](https://mentl-webpage.vercel.app) - two different takes on this idea (Note I have been grinding the iOS apps, so these webpages are quite out of date/demo may be down, will update soon).

 Aside from building, I love to read and write.
 I currently write for Contrary Research.
 Banger startup memos dropping soon.
 I also yap medium format about startups and VC on my [Twitter](https://x.com/okokthere) daily, u should check it out.